 For example: if a female politician gives a speech, the media covering it are almost sure to comment on the clothing she chose to wear and how her hair was styled.

 4. They Want to Stay Organized

-All of this can be avoided by limiting one’s wardrobe to a few pair of pants or skirts, some comfortable yet stylish shirts, and one or two pair of decent shoes.
+All of this can be avoided by limiting one’s wardrobe to a few pairs of pants or skirts, some comfortable yet stylish shirts, and one or two pairs of decent shoes.

 5. They Don’t Care